n15g/elin-fairy-pcc/README.md

 At the default zoom level the player sprites are slightly larger than the original sprite sheets.
 This causes some of the rows and columns to be duplicated, causing a wonky look.
 This happens with normal PCC sprites as well, but it's a lot more pronounced with the smaller sprites that rely on single-pixel details.
-This can be fixed by adjusting the default zoom using the map tools button next to the minimap to adjust the zoom level.
+This can be fixed by adjusting the zoom using the map tools button next to the minimap.

 # Development